 Tuesday, 29 May 2018

 The Sydney Super Dome is a large multipurpose arena located at Sydney Olympic Park, at Homebush Bay.
-It was completed in 1999 as part of the facilities for the 2000 Summer Olympics, It is currently known as the Qudos Bank Arena and hosts many concerts and events.
+It was completed in 1999 as part of the facilities for the Sydney 2000 Summer Olympics, It is currently known as the Qudos Bank Arena and hosts many concerts and events.

 Monday, 28 May 2018

 Sunday, 27 May 2018

 Camperdown Cemetery is a historic cemetery located along Church Street in the inner city suburb of Newtown.
 St Stephen's Anglican Church is located within the present bounds of the cemetery.
 It was designed by Edmund Blacket and built in 1874 in the Gothic Revival architectural style.

 Saturday, 26 May 2018